Lockheed Likely Sees Big Military Applications Potential In Aerion’s Supersonic Bizjet

 Aerion itself has been working toward its goal of reviving supersonic air travel for more than a decade, announcing plans for its Supersonic Business Jet, or SBJ, in 2004, suggesting the aircraft would be ready to go by 2017 or 2018.
 In 2014, it unveiled the refined AS2 concept, but has still not produced a prototype.

-The corporation has worked extensively with NASA on various supersonic design features that would go into the AS2.
+worked extensively with NASA on various supersonic design features that would go into the AS2.
 The most important of these are advanced airframe designs that maintain a steady, aerodynamic flow of air across their surfaces, even at high speeds when turbulence is more likely to occur.

 In theory, the final aircraft should more efficient and be able to either mitigate the impact of any sonic booms it produces or eliminate them altogether.
 That last point is particularly important, since the Federal Aviation Administration (FAA) prohibits civil supersonic air travel over the United States at present and there are similar restrictions in Europe and elsewhere.